learn-academy-2019-foxtrot/ruby-assessment-brendenbarta/ruby.md

 1. In what ways are JavaScript and Ruby similar?
 In what ways are they different?

-  Your answer:

-  Researched answer:
+  Your answer: they both interpreted instead of being compiled, java scrpt is more front end and ruby is alot of back end.

+  Researched answer: In JavaScript,  variable declaration and assignment is a little bit longer compared to Ruby

 2. What is a hash?

-  Your answer:
+  Your answer: a set of kep value pairs that contain information.

-  Researched answer:

 3. What is the testing framework used in Ruby?
 Describe the process of setting up the testing environment.

-  Your answer:
+  Your answer: rspec

-  Researched answer:

 4. Name three possible relationships between objects?

-  Your answer:
+  Your answer: has_one

-  Researched answer:
+              has_many
+              belongs_to

 5. What is an instance variable?
 How is it different from other variables in Ruby?

-  Your answer:

-  Researched answer:
+  Your answer:An instance variable has a title that starts with @ and it is different because it can act on all the methods and it needs to be iniialized.